Skip to main content

 • 🎲 Constantly changing prompts

-• πŸ“ Tiny system messages under 1000 tokens
+• πŸ“ Tiny system messages under the provider’s minimum token threshold

 πŸ› οΈ Implementation That Actually Works